ClementNerma/NightOS/docs/concepts/libraries.md

 When an application is removed, the system looks for each of its dependencies.
 If the dependency is not used by any application anymore, it is removed by default.

+## Commands exposing

+Just like applications, libraries have a unique slug and an identifier equivalent to AID called LID (for _Library IDentifier_).
+Commands are exposed the same way ; if a library's LID is `utils` and the DID is `superdev`, the exposed commands will be prefixed by `utils.superdev:`.

+For more informations about this part, see how [applications expose commands](../applications.md#commands).

 ## System libraries

 The system provides several _system libraries_, which work are libraries that communicate with the system through signals to enable system-related and hardware-related features.